 The proposed fee hikes are expected since the agency is required to review its immigration fee structure every two years.
 USCIS receives roughly 96% of its funding from filing fees and hasn’t introduced new fees since 2016.
 The cash-strapped agency is facing staffing challenges and an ever-increasing application backlog.
 USCIS Director Ur M. Jaddou stated that the new fee structure would allow the agency to “improve customer service operations and manage the incoming workload.”

 When will these changes take effect?

-Based on this timeline, Boundless expects that, if the final rule mirrors the recommended fee increases included in the proposal, these new fees could take effect as soon as May 2023.
+Based on this timeline, Boundless expects that, if the final rule mirrors the recommended fee increases included in the proposal, these new fees could take effect as soon as summer 2023.

 Information on this fee proposal is rapidly developing.
 Please continue to monitor this page for updates!